Nightlife In Thimphu

 Sometime later, we pack ourselves in a car and head towards a less busy area in the town.
 A deserted road, an alley without a sign of life (or for direction) and another seemingly dingy staircase which led to a door that opened into an eclectic world of music and fashion.
 Here, my eyes take forever to adjust.

 When I can finally see, I spot some familiar faces from Mojo Park, and the earlier place with a queue where we stood waiting but didn’t go in.
-Wearily, I feel I know half the Thimphu by now.
+Wearily, I feel I know half the population of Thimphu by now.
 (I can’t recall the name of the place, but I think it was Viva City.
 Any local person who can help?)

 Please do not reproduce the video without permission.